alanng10/class-lang/Docue/Refer/a.md

 Class builtin modules API reference.

+Refer details use any characters.
-Refer defines use characters in System Type board.
+Other parts in Refer use characters in System Type board.